Coolhikinggear.com

 2.5 Layer

 When a jacket is 2.5 layer, the first layer employs a similar fabric, as used in a 2 layer jacket, with a coating applied inside that outer layer as the second layer.
-The half layer refers to a printed or sprayed-on partially protective layer that is applied over the second layer.
+The half layer refers to a printed or sprayed-on partially protective layer that is applied over the second layer, all in all looking like one complete layer.

 This sprayed on layer provides the DWR capability to enable the water to bead on your jacket and roll off.